FK Partizan: Notable foreign players

-Club officials
+Club management

 Managerial history

 Below is a list of Partizan managers from 1945 until the present day.

 Club presidents

 The full list of Partizan's presidents is given below.

 Ownership and finances

 Partizan operates as a sports association, as part of Partizan Sports Association, which includes 28 clubs in different sports, but it has complete independence regarding organisation, management, finances, material goods and facilities.
 In 2010, the club's non-consolidated operating revenues amounted to €21.2 million and EBITDA amounted to €3.5 million.